larryhastings/appeal/README.md

 ## Converter Flexibility

-You can use almost any function you like as an annotation, within reason.
+You can use almost any function as an annotation... within reason.
 Appeal will introspect your annotation, determine its input parameters, and call it to convert the command-line argument into the argument it passes